ldyang14/training-material/topics/translatomics/tutorials/quality-of-mapped-reads/tutorial.md

 Although we got the corresponding file, the BAM format file, from the mapping results, we have no way of knowing specifics of mapping results.
 Such as the proportion of mapped reads, read distribution, etc. Not only can we learn the quality of mapping, but also we can make a reasonable explanation based on it for the subsequent abnormal analysis results.
 Therefore, we should check the quality of mapping results firstly to lay the foundation for the downstream analysis.

-There are lots of tools that can be used to check the quality of mapping results, such as Samtools, FastQC, [RSeQC](http://rseqc.sourceforge.net/), Ribo-seQC.
+There are lots of tools that can be used to check the quality of mapping results, such as Samtools, FastQC, [RSeQC](http://rseqc.sourceforge.net/), Ribo-SeqC.
 You will learn about comprehensive information of your mapping results with the help of these tools.
 Below, we are going to introduce how to check the quality of mapping results through these tools in the Galaxy.

 Here, we use results produced by full data of samples to show information more graphically.